hejingne/UofT-Research-Catalog-Web-App/README.md

 ### Build and Run
 1. run
     > cd project
+2. use the following npm script to install required packages
+    > npm i
 2. use the following npm script to start the web app
     > npm start